stefanes/home-assistant-config/README.md

 Available Home Assistant configuration snippets:

+- `packages/z-wave-multicast.yaml` - package for handling Z-Wave multicasting.
-- `packages/z-wave.yaml` - package for handling Z-Wave devices, including catching and coming back from various errors.
+- `packages/z-wave-errors.yaml` - package for catching and coming back from various Z-Wave errors.
+- `packages/unresponsive-switches.yaml` - sometimes switches does not toggle, undetected by Home Assistant, so I use this setup to detect when that happens.

 ## Packages